 Maximum transfer value example

-If you invest both these amounts, the $253,800 in a LIRA and the after-tax lump sum of $52,910 in a taxable account for 15 years, you will need a rate of return of 4.87 per cent compounded annually to have the $626,3001 needed at age 65 to purchase the same $27,000 indexed pension income.
-Alternatively, if you decide to spend the $52,910 and invest the $253,800, you would need a compound rate of return of 6.21 per cent.
+If you invest both these amounts, the $253,800 in a LIRA and the after-tax lump sum of $52,910 in a taxable account for 15 years, you’ll need a rate of return of 3.69 per cent compounded annually to have the $528,2011 needed at age 65 to purchase the same $27,000 indexed pension income.
+Alternatively, if you decide to spend the $52,910 and invest the $253,800, you’d need a compound rate of return of 5.01 per cent.
 Even in a low-interest environment, this rate of return may be achievable.

-It will be important for you to use numbers that reflect your own situation before determining the feasibility of transferring the commuted amount.
-Remember also, if you commute, your employer will no longer be assuming the investment risk, you will.
+It’ll be important for you to use numbers that reflect your own situation before determining the feasibility of transferring the commuted amount.
+Remember also, if you commute, your employer will no longer be assuming the investment risk; you will.

 Indexed benefits can add substantially to the amount of dollars needed at retirement to purchase the same pension.
-This is especially true if there is indexing of your benefits prior to retirement as well as after retirement.
+This is especially true if there’s indexing of your benefits prior to retirement as well as after retirement.
 The previous example uses a two per cent indexing factor after retirement.
-If this income was indexed at 1.5 per cent during the 15 years prior to your income date, the amount of annual pension to be purchased at age 65 would increase by 25 per cent to $33,756 for a cost of approximately $770,835 — 123 per cent of the original amount.
-The new required rate of return would now be 6.34 per cent if all available dollars are invested, and 7.69 per cent if only the locked-in portion is invested.
+If this income was indexed at 1.5 per cent during the 15 years prior to your income date, the amount of annual pension to be purchased at age 65 would increase by 25 per cent to $33,756 for a cost of approximately $659,037 — 125 per cent of the original amount.
+The new required rate of return would be 5.23 per cent if all available dollars are invested, and 6.57 per cent if only the locked-in portion is invested.

 Benefits such as health and dental are sometimes offered to employees who are considered to be retired.
-In some cases, the criteria depend on whether or not the pension money is transferred.
-If you will lose retiree benefits because you take the commuted value and are, therefore, considered a terminated employee rather than a retired employee, then the additional cost of private coverage will also need to be factored in.
+In some cases, the criteria depend on whether the pension money is transferred.
+If you’ll lose retiree benefits because you take the commuted value and are, therefore, considered a terminated employee rather than a retired employee, then the additional cost of private coverage will also need to be factored in.

-If you are earning benefits governed by Ontario pension laws, there is some protection provided to employees of insolvent employers through the Pension Benefits Guarantee Fund.
+If you’re earning benefits governed by Ontario pension laws, there’s some protection provided to employees of insolvent employers through the Pension Benefits Guarantee Fund.
 However, the maximum benefit is capped at $1,000 of income per month.
-There is no protection in any other province.
+There’s no protection in any other province.

 If your spouse is in a lower tax bracket and you plan to start receiving retirement income before age 65, the pension income received directly from a company pension plan can be split at any age (except in the province of Quebec, where you must be 65 to split pension income).
-If you commute the pension and draw income from a Life Income Fund (LIF) you will have to wait until age 65 to take advantage of the tax savings available with pension income splitting.
+If you commute the pension and draw income from a life income fund (LIF) you’ll have to wait until age 65 to take advantage of the tax savings available with pension income splitting.

 A PAR is calculated if you decide to transfer the commuted value of your pension to a LIRA.
-It is not calculated if you leave the benefits with your former employer.
+It’s not calculated if you leave the benefits with your former employer.

 A PAR results when the pension adjustments reported while earning benefits after 1989 are greater than the commuted value actually paid out for those benefits.
 A PAR restores RRSP room equal to that difference.
-This restored RRSP room would allow you to avoid taxes on some or all of the lump sum amount not normally transferable under the maximum transfer rules.
-If you are eligible to receive a PAR, your former employer will advise you of the amount.
+This restored RRSP room allows you to avoid taxes on some or all of the lump-sum amount not normally transferable under the maximum transfer rules.
+If you’re eligible to receive a PAR, your former employer will advise you of the amount.

-Some provinces and federally regulated plans allow a portion of your benefit to be unlocked (New Brunswick, up to 25 per cent; Ontario, Manitoba, Alberta, and Federal, up to 50 per cent; and Saskatchewan, up to 100 per cent).
-However, this is not available if you do not commute.
-For more information, see Registered Retirement Income — The Facts (MK0591E).
+Some provinces and federally regulated plans allow a portion of your benefit to be unlocked (New Brunswick, up to 25 per cent; Ontario, Manitoba, Alberta, and federal, up to 50 per cent; and Saskatchewan, up to 100 per cent).
+However, this isn’t available if you don’t commute.
+For more information, see Registered Retirement Income — The facts.

-As you can see, there are many factors to be taken into account when making a decision as to whether to take a commuted value or to leave the pension on a paid-up basis with a former employer.
+As you can see, there are many factors to be considered when deciding whether to take a commuted value or to leave the pension on a paid-up basis with a former employer.
 This article discusses the mathematical factors, but not all factors in your decision will be financially based.
 Depending on the terms of your termination of employment, you may also have emotional reasons for severing all ties with a former employer.

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
 Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.